7 Common Causes of Car Accidents

 For some people, driving at night can be very challenging.
-If you have a problem with seeing at night, it is probably best to avoid it.
+If you have a problem with seeing at night, it is probably best to avoid driving at night.
 Not being able to see well at night will make it much harder to avoid accidents.

 Call Us Now If You Have Been Involved in a Car Accident!

-The team at Hardesty, Tyde, Green & Ashton, P.A. have helped many car accident victims get the compensation they deserve.
-Give us a call at 904-468-3476 to schedule a consultation.
+The team at Hardesty, Tyde, Green, Ashton & Clifton, P.A. has helped many car accident victims get the compensation they deserve.
+Give us a call at 904-414-4906 to schedule a consultation.